sandlerben/wikiracer/README.md

 - A record of how pages found traversing backwards from the end page were reached during the race
 - Synchronization primitives (`sync.Once`)
 - Channels to allow concurrent workers to communicate
-- A `meetingPoint` (which can be used to compute a full path as will be described below)
+- A "meeting point"(which can be used to compute a full path (as will be described below)
 - Any errors that occurred during the race

 A `race.Racer` exposes one public function, `Run`, which returns a path from a start page to an end page.